 Is it easy to blow the shofar?

 Blowing the shofar is a skill.
-It’s not easy and it takes practice.
+It’s not easy, and it takes practice.
 The trick is to tense up your lips and vibrate them against the shofar.
-Longer shofars tend to have larger mouthpieces; therefore, are easier to play as there is more space for the air to vibrate.
+Longer shofars tend to have larger mouthpieces; therefore, they are easier to play as there is more space for the air to vibrate.

 What sounds can be made on a shofar?